rocker-bell/Local_Chain_Manager/README.md

 Any unauthorized use, reproduction, modification, or distribution by others is strictly prohibited.

-Note
+> **Disclaimer**
+> All third-party names, trademarks, and services (e.g., MetaMask, Ethereum) are the property of their respective owners.
+> This project is not affiliated with, endorsed by, or officially connected to any of these entities.
-->This project and repository are actively maintained and regularly updated.
+> This project and repository are actively maintained and regularly updated.